KenKPeng/IR-model/README.md

 - "Predictive interval simulation" provides the procedure to simulate the Bayesian predictive interval of the athlete's performance

 The material folder contains three files:
-- BC_data.csv is the data used in the paper
+- BC_data.xlsx is the data used in the paper
 - BC_sample_TRIMPi_2018.csv is the MCMC results described in the Results section of the paper
 - 20220210-IRLiteratureParameterCollection is the literature review described in section 2.5 Prior elicitation of the paper